 A bachelor's degree in contract law or a related field is generally required for this position, and prior experience in a grant or contract capacity is highly beneficial.
 Industry and legal certifications are also helpful.

 - Identifies and matches researcher with funding sponsor.

 - Assists in preparing a training program for the writers and assistants.

 - Maintains contact with key funders to resolve issues and supply progress reports.

 - Confers with grant writers and assistants regarding compliance issues.

 Popular Skills for Grants/Contracts Specialist

 Grants & Contracts Specialists seem to require a number of specific skills.
-Most notably, facility with Contract Negotiation, Contract Management, and Grant Management are correlated to pay that is significantly above average, leading to increases of 21 percent, 11 percent, and 9 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include Budget Management.
-Those with knowledge of Budget Management tend to be skilled in Contract Management as well.
+Most notably, skills in Contract Negotiation, Grant Management, Contract Management, and Federal Grants are correlated to pay that is above average, with boosts between 5 percent and 19 percent.
+Skills that pay less than market rate include Budget Management and Grant Writing.
+Budget Management and Contract Management are also commonly seen together.

 Pay by Experience Level for Grants/Contracts Specialist